The Phoenix Partnership: Founder controversies

 In March 2024, The Guardian reported that Frank Hester had supposedly made several racist and misogynist comments.
 This includes in 2019 an abusive statement about the MP Diane Abbott, saying that Abbott "makes you want to hate all black women" and that she "should be shot".
 That same year, Hester allegedly called a meeting for "foreign" employees to defend himself following accusations of racist comments by former employees, saying in part, "I want to clear the air and make sure we all know where we are, what we stand for, and we take the piss out of the fact that all our Chinese girls sit together in Asian corner, which they do."
 A statement from The Phoenix Partnership said Hester abhorred racism and "accepts that he was rude about Diane Abbott in a private meeting several years ago but his criticism had nothing to do with her gender nor colour of skin."

+On 14 March, as a result of Hester's alleged remarks, health workers' trade union, the British Medical Association (BMA), called upon Hester to resign from his company.
+The BMA's general practitioners' committee (GPC) voted in favour of an emergency motion that he had "contravened NHS England's fit and proper person test framework introduced in response to the 2019 Kark review recommendations."
+The co-chairs of the GPC general practitioners' committee said that the passing of the motion, "makes it clear how appalled GPs are".
+Christina McAnea, the general secretary of Unison, which represents half a million NHS workers, echoed the views of the doctors' body.